DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua-analysis.rst

     If not specified, all available data until the end will be used.
     Can be specified in the format YYYY-MM-DD.

-.. option:: -d <dir>, --outputdir <dir>
+.. option:: -o <dir>, --outputdir <dir>

     The output directory to use.
     The default in the config file is ``$AQUA/cli/aqua-analysis/output``.
     Better to use an absolute path.

+.. option:: -k <kind>, --kind <kind>

+    Experiment kind to run (e.g. ``historical``, ``scenario``, ``storyline``).
+    This works in combination with the jinja template configuration files available in AQUA-diagnostics, and allow for configuring the diagnostics startdate/enddate and other parameters based on the experiment kind.
+    Overrides the value from the configuration file.

+.. option:: --serial

+    Disable parallel execution with a Dask cluster.
+All diagnostic collections will run sequentially.

+.. option:: --nworkers <nworkers>

+    Number of Dask workers to use in the global cluster.
+Overrides the ``workers`` key in the cluster section of the config file.

+.. option:: --nthreads <nthreads>

+    Number of threads per Dask worker.
+Overrides the ``threads`` key in the cluster section of the config file.

+.. option:: --nmaxprocesses <nmaxprocesses>

+    Maximum number of processes to use in the ``ThreadPoolExecutor`` for running diagnostic collections.
+    Default is ``-1`` (no limit).

 .. option:: -l <loglevel>, --loglevel <loglevel>

     The log level to use for the cli and the diagnostics.
-    Default is ``WARNING``.

-.. option:: -t <threads>, --threads <threads>

-    This is the number of diagnostics running in parallel.
-    Default is ``0``, which means no limit.
+    Default is ``INFO``.

-.. option:: -p, --parallel

-    This flag activates running the diagnostics with multiple dask.distributed workers.
-    By default the script will set up a common dask cluster/scheduler and close it when finished.

 .. option:: --local_clusters

-    This is a legacy feature to run the diagnostics with multiple dask.distributed 'local' clusters (not reccomended) In this case predefined number of workers is used for each diagnostic, set in the configuration file `config.aqua-analysis.yaml`.
+    This is a legacy feature to run the diagnostics with multiple dask.distributed 'local' clusters (not recommended).
+    In this case a predefined number of workers is used for each diagnostic, set in the configuration file ``config.aqua-analysis.yaml``.

 .. note ::